 - Would the internal team agree that this is accurate?

-“Fast-paced” is not a culture.
+- Using "fast-paced" to cover for a lack of process "Fast-paced" is not a culture.
 It is a symptom.
 Sometimes it is a good symptom.
 Sometimes it is a warning sign.
+Candidates who have been burned before know the difference.

-Culture and clarity have to match
+Culture and Clarity Have to Match

 If you want to attract top sales talent, your job description has to be true.
 That means the comp plan, the manager, the expectations, and the support have to match what you post.

 If you are struggling to hire in sales, do not just rewrite the posting.
 Audit what the posting is hinting at.
 Candidates are reading between the lines because they have been burned before.
+A strong posting that matches a strong culture is the combination that closes top candidates.